lawnjunk/taskomatic-api/README.md

 ===
 [![Build Status](https://travis-ci.org/slugbyte/taskomatic-api.svg?branch=master)](https://travis-ci.org/slugbyte/taskomatic-api)

-A proof of concept task mangment API.
+A proof of concept task management API.

 ## SECURITY CONCERNS
-Unless this application is protected with an HTTPS connection the requests and responses are subject to man in the middle attacks and snooping.
+Unless this application is protected with an HTTPS connection, the requests and responses will be subject to man in the middle attacks and snooping.
 In production the application should be deployed behind an HTTPS-Proxy server to prevent misuse.

-## DEVELOPMENAT SETUP
+## DEVELOPMENT SETUP
 ### Access the source
 Run the following commands.
 1. `git clone https://github.com/slugbyte/taskomatic-api.git` will download the source
-1. `npm install` will install the depependent node modules.
+1. `npm install` will install the dependent node modules.
-### Setup extenral dependencies
+### Setup external dependencies
 * Redis server

-### Configure the enviroment
+### Configure the environment
 * Create a `.env` file in the root directory of this repo based on the following example file.

 ``` bash